crazy4groovy/nextjs-typescript-materialui/README.md

-# Next.js with TypeScript and MaterialUI example
+# Next.js with TypeScript and MaterialUI and SWR example

 Note: master branch is named "main"

-## How to use
+## How to use (from cloned source)

 Download the example [or clone the repo](https://github.com/mui-org/material-ui):